 Provides advice on IPR protection, including information on the registration of patents and trademarks.

 While some UAE enforcement authorities seize and destroy counterfeit goods, significant copyright piracy and trademark infringement concerns remain.
-The 2017 Notorious Markets List included two physical marketplaces in the UAE, Dragon Mart in Dubai and Ajman China Mall, for hosting over 5,000 stores selling a broad range of counterfeit goods, including appliances, communication and acoustic equipment, building materials, machinery, footwear, and designer handbags.
+The 2019 Notorious Markets List included two physical marketplaces in the UAE, Ajman China Mall and Deira Markets in Dubai, for hosting a significant number of stores/stalls selling a broad range of probable counterfeit goods, including appliances, communication and acoustic equipment, building materials, machinery, footwear, and designer handbags.
 In addition to serving purchasers in the UAE, these marketplaces also operate as gateways to distribute counterfeit goods to other markets in the region, North Africa, and Europe.

 Copyright: Copyrights are protected under Federal Law.
-The UAE is also a member of several WIPO administered Treaties, including the Berne Convention, the Rome Convention, the WIPO Copyright Treaty and the WIPO Performances and Phonograms Treaty.
+The UAE is also a member of several WIPO-administered Treaties, including the Berne Convention, the Rome Convention, the WIPO Copyright Treaty and the WIPO Performances and Phonograms Treaty.
 The UAE has generally been responsive when encountering pirated physical CDs, DVDs, and software.
 However, the UAE also has yet to grant the necessary operating licenses to establish collecting management organizations to allow copyright licensing and royalty payments, reflecting a longstanding concern from U.S. industry.